Election (horse)

 Election (1804 – June 1821) was a Thoroughbred racehorse that won the 1807 Epsom Derby.
 His breeder, Lord Egremont, won the Derby for the fourth time with Election.
 Election raced until he was seven years old and was bought by the Prince Regent after his racing career.
 He was a successful sire for the Prince's Hampton Court Stud, producing the 1821 Derby winner Gustavus, the 1817 2,000 Guineas Stakes winner Manfred and 1825 1,000 Guineas Stakes winner Tontine.

 Background

 Election, described as "one of the smallest and most delicate" of his sire's offspring, was foaled in 1804 at Lord Egremont's estate Petworth House.
 His dam, Chestnut Skim, was bred by Lord Egremont and produced nine foals between 1802 and 1817.
 Election was her third foal and one of six sired by Gohanna.
 Full-siblings to Election include the colt Prodigal and the fillies Bribery and the Gohanna Mare (the grandam of Frederick and Cedric).
+Chestnut Skim was extremely inbred due to her sire and dam being half-siblings sired by Herod.
 Election was trained by F. Neale at Newmarket.